Aurora Research Associates

 West Virginia State University F. Ray Power Building Section 106 Review, Institute, WV, 2017

-ARA performed field survey and a determination of effect report for the renovation of a 1975 office building adjacent to the historic WV School for the Colored Deaf and Blind.
-SHPO concurrence on Finding of No Adverse Effect was achieved with no additional negotiation or correspondence required.
-Client: Terradon Corp.
+ARA performed a field survey and a determination of effect report for the renovation of a 1975 office building adjacent to the historic West Virginia School for the Colored Deaf and Blind.
+The State Historic Preservation Office’s concurrence on the Finding of No Adverse Effect was achieved without additional negotiation or correspondence.